madhurprash/crewAI-agent-example/README.md

 ## Installation

+>The following instructions are for an `Ubuntu` based VM and have been tested on an `Amazon EC2` instance with the `ami-04b4f1a9cf54c11d0`, you may need to adjust them appropriately for your environment.

+The IAM role you use for your development environment should have permissions to push an image to Amazon ECR, deploy a Lambda function and invoke Amazon Bedrock agents.
+The easiest way to have all of these permissions is to assign `AmazonEC2ContainerRegistryFullAccess`, `AWSLambda_FullAccess` and `AmazonBedrockFullAccess` permissions to the role that you are using.

 This repo uses `uv` for package management.
 Follow the steps below to install `uv` and get the required Python packages installed.

 ```{.bashrc}